 Supervisor: Senior Program Manager

-FLSA Status: Full-time, exempt (40 hours/week
+FLSA Status: regular part-time, exempt

 Position Summary: